Why Train With Us?

-We offer outstanding teacher training in creative and innovative schools.
+We offer teacher training in creative and innovative schools.
 You will have access to expert teachers from whom you can learn the art of teaching.
 You will also learn the very latest in theory and research on which our teaching rests.
-On completion you will be well equipped to teach in schools in inner city London and across the world.
+On completion, you will be well-equipped to teach in schools in inner city London and across the world.

-We are proud of the fact that our School Direct salaried programme leads to the award of the highly prestigious Postgraduate Certificate in Education (PGCE), with 60 Master's credits, and QTS.
+We are proud of the fact that this programme leads to the award of the highly prestigious Postgraduate Certificate in Education (PGCE), with 60 Master's credits, and QTS.
 Our programme is assessed through observations of classroom competency, evidence to show the ability to meet the Department for Education Professional Standards as well as a series of academic assignments.

-In addition to your work in class and your academic studies, you will benefit from a professional studies programme.
-It is designed to provide school-focussed learning with a particular spotlight on practical issues for trainees in their everyday practice.
-Trainees will have the opportunity to visit a variety of other schools in the partnership, to learn about different approaches to teaching and learning, and some chances to reflect on their learning and progress on the School Direct programme.
-It will enhance and enrich the trainees’ experience and will have two distinct focuses:
+In addition to the work in classrooms and the academic studies, students will benefit from a professional studies programme.
+It is designed to provide school-focused learning with a particular spotlight on practical issues for students in their everyday practice.
+Students will have the opportunity to visit a variety of other schools in the partnership, to learn about different approaches to teaching and learning, and some chances to reflect on their learning and progress on the programme.